bartuss225/discord-botcreator/README.md

 # discord-botcreator
-A program writen in python to generate basic discord bot code. if found any errors please report
+A program writen in python to generate basic discord bot code. if found any errors please report. python required